tjcreedy/metamate/README.md

 # a comment
 B * C
 ```

+When running metaMATE in `dump` mode and not supplying a `-C/--resultcache`, simultaneous terms can be specified on the command line.
+Note that in this mode each term can only have one threshold.
+For example:
+`-s '[library; p; .001]' '[total|clade; n; 5]'`
+This line would run 1 iteration, designating any ASVs as NUMTs that appear as less than 0.1% of the reads in all libraries in which they occur or as fewer than 5 reads in the clade in which they occur across the entire dataset.
+Note the example uses `'` to avoid the shell parsing the `|` and `;` symbols.

 * Note that more strict filtering for library-based specifications can be applied by setting `--anyfail`, whereby ASVs will be designated as NUMTs if they fail to meet the threshold in *any* library in which they occur, as opposed to the default of *all* libraries in which they occur.
 This is currently a global setting, i.e. it applies to all terms involving library filtering.
 It could be applied on a per-term basis if there is demand.